-For example: it may be indirect discrimination if the only way to enter a public building is by a set of stairs as wheelchair users are unable to enter the building.
+For example: it may be indirect discrimination if the only way to enter a public building is by a set of stairs as people with disabilities who use wheelchairs are unable to enter the building.

 Grievance

 A grievance is any type of problem, concern or complaint related to an employee's work or the work environment.
 A grievance can be about any act, behaviour, omission, situation or decision impacting on an employee that the employee thinks is unfair or unjustified.